SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 5) Matplotlib version 3.0 or higher

 ## Project Objective:
-To achieve a detection accuracy of greater than 70%
+To achieve a detection accuracy of greater than 70% for 10 different object categories